chartgerink/2015ori-2/data/excerpts-transcripts.md

 because you were doing something that was not right.
 But it is an experiment so when I named the data files like ‘data fabrication experiment’ it felt better already but it still was a bit weird.
 So, it was difficult and weird.

+# o2f

+> P: Yeah, not very extensively, but I thought - I just thought about how natural data would look, that there would be some outliers, for example, that it wouldn’t be perfect or maybe too significant or too predictable.
+So, I thought about that and tried to remind that all the time when I fabricated the data.

+---

+> P: Yeah, I think it would look fabricated if it is all too neat and too like wishful thinking or too perfect - if it looks too perfect, then I think it would be suspicious.
+[...]
+And I thought,
+maybe if you have a lot of - maybe people have a preference for certain numbers when they write it down or try to avoid double numbers or numbers like 100 or 200, because they think, no that is too obvious, but in a real world situation the chances are very likely that a number like that would be there.
+So, I also tried to correct for that by sometimes putting like 117 or something or even 200, I think, is in the - something like that.

+---

+> P: When I wrote everything down, I tried to correct myself by looking at how many times I had the same end number and starting number and I put in on purpose some outliers and some, yeah, numbers that maybe some other people would try to avoid like 400 or something.

+---

+> P: Yeah, it was more difficult than I expected.
+The means I didn’t think were so difficult but the standard deviations were really difficult, I think.

+---

+> P: That I really had to dive into statistics and how it actually outworked to come up with realistic numbers.
+And even though I used real data as an inspiration, I am still not sure if the spreading of the standard deviations is right.
+So, like the standard deviation of the standard deviation.
+I do not know if I did that correctly.

+# ojh